The Principal Dev – Masterclass for Tech Leads

 GreptimeDB Logo

-One database for metrics, logs, and traces
+A columnar database for metrics, logs, and traces on object storage.
+Apache-2.0 licensed core.

 User Guide | API Docs | Roadmap 2026

-Version Releases Docker Pulls GitHub Actions Codecov License
+Docker Pulls GitHub Actions Codecov License

 Slack Twitter LinkedIn